suneric98/Crescendo/README.md

 + Eric: continued implementing flask app with work done over the semester, planning to have a vis for Kathy's work
++ Angela: trained a KNN algorithm to predict the song’s genre with the given features in the new kaggle dataset;
+preprocessed the kaggle dataset to create main groupings for genres, as dataset has overlap in genre labelling.

 ### TODO: